Monoamine neurotransmitter: Examples

 Specific transporter proteins called monoamine transporters that transport monoamines in or out of a cell exist.
 These are the dopamine transporter (DAT), serotonin transporter (SERT), and the norepinephrine transporter (NET) in the outer cell membrane and the vesicular monoamine transporter (VMAT1 and VMAT2) in the membrane of intracellular vesicles.

 After release into the synaptic cleft, monoamine neurotransmitter action is ended by reuptake into the presynaptic terminal.
 There, they can be repackaged into synaptic vesicles or degraded by the enzyme monoamine oxidase (MAO), which is a target of monoamine oxidase inhibitors, a class of antidepressants.

 Evolution

 Monoamine neurotransmitter systems occur in virtually all vertebrates, where the evolvability of these systems has served to promote the adaptability of vertebrate species to different environments.

+A recent computational investigation of genetic origins shows that the earliest development of monoamines occurred 650 million years ago and that the appearance of these chemicals, necessary for active or participatory awareness and engagement with the environment, coincides with the emergence of bilaterian or "mirror" body in the midst of (or perhaps in some sense catalytic of?) the Cambrian Explosion.